 Use all resources and materials around you, even the great outdoors if weather (and school policy) permits.
 Get their heads out of the textbook, go out into the world and gets hands-on with learning, and be prepared to get messy.
 There’s no better way to get kids excited about learning and discovering that it can be fun after all.

 The skill of positive self talk lives on long after students have left your classroom.
 Encouraging lifelong learning involves remaining positive about the journey, and with this focus we can turn negative into empowering ones.
 It comes down to choices—what we choose to think, say, and feel.
 No one crawls inside our heads and controls our thoughts and beliefs.
 They are ours and we must own them as lifelong learners.

-You can guide children to turn around negative self talk with the help of these 9 common negative things students think.
-It will help you use logic, compassion, and encouragement to help them turn around those deconstructive ideas.
+You can guide children to turn around negative self talk using logic, compassion, and encouragement to help them banish those deconstructive ideas.

 6. Remember learning doesn’t stop after school

 Most kids think that learning stops at summer vacation.
-We teachers are guilty of furthering this idea when we celebrate the end of school with children.
 We see students leaving for summer as a happy time, when we should be figuring out how to keep the students learning during summer.
 If we make learning fun, there should be no problem in getting kids to come back for an awesome summer session.

 Have learning clubs during a long break can help you all learn and bond together, forming lasting relationships.
 For some schools who pay extra for summer activities, this might mean an added income for the teacher wanting to foster lifelong learning.

 We are all lifelong learners whether we know it or not.
 Some are more conscious about it than others.
 Now you’re conscious of it.
 From here on, emanate outward joy by encouraging lifelong learning in yourself and in how you speak of it to others.
 Be an awesome example to your learners and children.